aquasecurity/defsec/avd_docs/aws/rds/AVD-AWS-0082/docs.md

-### A database resource is marked as publicly accessible.

 Database resources should not publicly available.
 You should limit all access to the minimum that is required for your application to function.

 ### Impact